GUIDE 2024

 On top of having a background as a technical writer, other valuable skills can help you succeed among documentation managers.

-• Experience working on large documentation projects or a document management plan.
+• Experience working on large documentation projects or a document management plan, including managing the document lifecycle.

 • Knowledge of technical documentation rules and best practices.